Coflnet/Blog/src/pages/skyblock-auction-filters.md

 ```
 With the abstraction of `IQueryable` the code was relatively straight forward and easy to understand.
 However, as I later noticed, the abstraction caused a slowdown which was only noticeable once other parts of the flipper got faster.
-(Also the fact that some users made hughe filter lists of 300+ items instead of the anticipated 10 didn't help)
+(Also the fact that some users made huge filter lists of 300+ items instead of the anticipated 10 didn't help)

 ## Time to optimize
-After recognizing the problem I first tried to optimize the IQueryable which proofed to be pretty complicated,
+After recognizing the problem I first tried to optimize the [`IQueryable`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) which proofed to be pretty complicated,
 as [this Blog Post](https://blog.ploeh.dk/2012/03/26/IQueryableTisTightCoupling/) seems to have already figured out 10 years ago.

 Then I found that the `.Where` extension method from `Linq` isn't the same for `IQueryable` and `IEnumerable`.